Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 > SELECT *column1*, *column2*, ...
 > FROM *table_name*

-Selecting distinct values (only one value for each type):
+Selecting distinct values (only one value for each type, ignores duplicates):
 > SELECT DISTINCT *column1*, *column2*, ...
 > FROM *table_name*